 Second, Scott Sernau noted that students of social inequality tend to emphasize the forms of inequality that affect themselves but that all forms of inequality (he lists race, class, and gender, but we can add others) are intertwined in a Gordian knot.
 And accordingly, to state my social location relative to the topic, I have tended to approach social inequality from the perspective of class.
 I have been working class most of my life.
 Having gotten sucked into the dot-com boom, I have been unable to find gainful employment since the crash in 2001 even as I returned to school, finished a B.A., an M.A., and a Ph.D. (the last of these formally awarded in 2016).
 To say this situation has been enormously frustrating for me would be an understatement.
 I currently drive, full time, seven days a week, for Lyft and, while I am disgusted by misclassification of workers as “independent contractors” and the consequent denial of the benefits of actual employment, it must also be said that I fear for the future of the industry, and thus my own.
 I am by no means financially secure.

 Which is all to say I did not come to Pittsburgh to study race.
 The problem has presented itself to me, especially while driving around the area for Lyft, and, as a critical theorist, I cannot simply turn a blind eye.
 I am seeing racism.

-The banners commemorating almost exclusively white war dead construct a recognition of military valor as almost exclusively white.
+The banners commemorating almost exclusively white veterans construct a recognition of military valor as almost exclusively white.
 People of all races have fought and died in Amerikkka’s endless wars.
-But pretty much only dead whites are honored.
-The omission here of war dead of other races is striking: Of the likely thousands of these banners I have observed, probably fewer than ten commemorate Blacks.
+But pretty much only whites are honored.
+The omission here of veterans of other races is striking: Of the likely thousands of these banners I have observed, probably fewer than ten commemorate Blacks.